 MEng in Mechanical Engineering

-The MEng program in Mechanical Engineering combines breadth in robotics, miniaturization, automated manufacturing, automated highway systems, biomaterials, computational mechanics, improved efficiency internal combustion engines, and the dynamics and control of both ground vehicles and aircraft.
+The MEng program in ME combines breadth in robotics, miniaturization, automated manufacturing, automated highway systems, biomaterials, computational mechanics, improved efficiency internal combustion engines, and the dynamics and control of both ground vehicles and aircraft.
 The overarching thesis of these tracks is specialized training in order to fully capitalize on the opportunities that arise in an increasingly digitized world, which blurs/blends computer simulation, sensor technologies, data analysis and machines.
 The associated teaching and research laboratories are among the most active, innovative and productive worldwide.
 The MEng technical concentrations in this department are:

 - Advanced Energy Technology

-- Advanced Control Systems Design
+- Control of Robotic and Autonomous Systems

-- Fluids and Ocean Engineering
+- Fluids and Ocean

 - Modeling and Simulation of Advanced Manufacturing Processes

 - Sports Engineering Sciences